No shit, there I was…

 This is the Conan mentality.

 Thinking like this is a massive waste of time and energy.
 Don’t succumb to this fool’s errand.
+Your candle won't burn any brighter because you blow out someone else's.

 Conan didn’t have to spend time thinking about making himself better, since he was already the most jacked, badass Barbarian on the planet.
 He could focus all of his energy on crushing his enemies, seeing them driven before him, and hearing the lamentation of their women.